Milky stork: Distribution and habitat

 The milky stork's range is restricted to Southeast Asia, where it is widely but patchily distributed.
 It occurs in Sumatra (its global stronghold), Java, Sulawesi, eastern Malaysia, Cambodia, southern Vietnam (where it probably largely recolonised after the war of 1963–75), Bali, Sumbawa, Lombok and Buton.
-It historically occurred in southern Thailand, but is now very likely extinct here.
+It historically occurred in southern Thailand, but is now very likely extinct there.
 One perfect adult male milky stork specimen from Setul in Peninsula Thailand taken from 1935 was later found among collections of the Zoological Reference Collection at the National University of Singapore, suggesting that the species was formerly resident here.
 The discovered specimen was the first, and probably also the last milky stork to be reported from Thailand, although this stork probably still occasionally visits Thailand as a vagrant.
 It is also vagrant elsewhere to countries such as Bali and Sumbawa, and is resident on Sumatra, Java and Sulawesi (all within Indonesia).
 The milky stork was first reported on Sulawesi when a group of five apparently resident individuals was sighted there in 1977.
 The island of Madura may also support an important population after 170 individuals were sighted there in 1996.

 The milky stork previously ranged more widely throughout Southeast Asia.
 For example, it was formerly widely distributed along the coasts of the Malaysian Peninsula, but is now restricted to Matang Mangrove Forest in Perak.

 The milky stork is predominantly a lowland coastal species throughout its range; where it inhabits mangrove, freshwater and peat swamps, and estuaries.
 The only proven breeding records however are reported from mangroves bordering the feeding grounds.
 It forages on tidal mudflats, in shallow saline or freshwater pools, freshwater marshes, fishponds, rice fields; and on backswamps along river floodplains up to 15 km from the coast.
 The milky stork's breeding habitat requirements are extensive and undisturbed mangrove (and probably also riverine or dryland) forest with tall, outstanding trees behind it; and shallow pools within the forest for juveniles to forage in.
 The tall trees are also used for resting, and there should be sufficient individual limbs from which to take off.
 With a lack of such suitable trees, manmade alternatives such as cart wheels mounted on poles have been proposed.

-In Peninsula Malaysia, the milky stork is more exclusively marine than the congeneric painted stork.
-However, the two species’ ranges are said to overlap in the marshy plains of Cambodia, where they probably use the same habitats.
+In Peninsular Malaysia, the milky stork is more exclusively marine than the congeneric painted stork.
+However, the two species' ranges are said to overlap in the marshy plains of Cambodia, where they probably use the same habitats.